aycangulez/fn-one/README.md

 -   fn-one _awaits_ all passed functions, whether they return a promise or not.
 -   Rejected promises break the chain.
--   fnOne always returns a promise.
+-   fn-one always returns a promise.